EOSC Portal - A gateway to information and resources in EOSC

 For prospective users of the services, the Portal provides training materials and tutorials on how to use its features.
 The Portal also offers information for potential service providers on how to onboard their services to the EOSC Portal Catalogue & Marketplace.

 In early 2018, the European Commission (DG CONNECT and DG RTD) asked the eInfraCentral, EOSCpilot, EOSC-hub and OpenAIRE-Advance projects to start the implementation of the EOSC Portal in order to have it delivered in occasion of the EOSC launch event held in Vienna in November 2018.
 On that date, the EOSC Portal was officially launched.
 EFIS Centre owns the domain eosc-portal.eu, while the EOSC Portal is hosted on Cyfronet servers.

 In 2019 the Portal has been updated and maintained with in-kind contributions by the eInfraCentral, EOSCpilot, EOSC-hub, and OpenAIRE-Advance projects.
 With the funding of the EOSCsecretariat.eu project (started in January 2019), the EOSCsecretariat.eu partner responsible for communications joined the EOSC Portal Editorial Board (the board in charge of updating the EOSC Portal content).

 On the 1st of December 2019, the EOSC Enhance project started with the mandate of bringing forward the developments of the EOSC Portal, running until the end of November 2021.

 All along the path towards the implementation of the European Open Science Cloud (EOSC), the open science community has grown increasingly familiar with EOSC branding and the message it conveys.

-The new EOSC branding guidelines approved in April by the EOSC Executive Board (EB) are going to be valid until 31 December 2020, which marks the end of the EOSC EB mandate.
+The current EOSC branding guidelines approved in April 2020 by the EOSC Executive Board (EB) are valid until new ones are defined.